 > Tuning in

-If during exploring what’s keeping you stuck, we find that there’s something in there around setting boundaries, I may set up an experiment so that we can evoke present-moment experience to learn more about how your system has become wired.
+If during an exploration of what’s keeping you stuck, we find that there’s something in there around setting boundaries, I may set up an experiment so that we can evoke present-moment experience to learn more about how your system has become organised.
+This could involve physicalising the internal dynamic or acting it out somehow.

 > Particular methods